mk-fg/sht-sensor/README.md

 	rh: 26.502119362
 	dew_point: 4.4847911176

-For both the tool and module, be sure to check/specify correct voltage that the sensor is connected to:
+For both the tool and module, be sure to check/specify correct voltage (default is '3.5V') that the sensor is connected to:

 	% sht --voltage=5V --temperature 21 17
 	25.08

-This voltage value is used to pick coefficient (as presented in datasheet table) for temperature calculation, and incorrect setting here should result in incorrect values (all of them, as RH also uses T in calculation).
+This voltage value is used to pick coefficient (as presented in datasheet table) for temperature calculation, and incorrect setting here should result in incorrect output values (all of them, as RH also has T in its formula).

 If you're using non-SHT1x/SHT7x, but a similar sensor (e.g. some later model), it might be a good idea to look at the Sht class in the code and make sure all